-Josh’s updates notes: The following Beat The Fish strategy guide was actually the first piece I ever did for this site in the summer of 2005.
-I’ve fixed it up graphically and structurally (seriously, I was using Frontpage 2003 until recently), but 95% of the text remains the same as it did when I put it out in those halcyon online poker heydays.
+Josh’s updated notes: The following Beat The Fish strategy guide was actually the first piece I ever did for this site in the summer of 2005.
+I’ve fixed it up graphically (seriously, I was using Frontpage 2003 when I released it), but 95% of the text remains the same as it did when I put it out in those halcyon online poker heydays.

-It not only remains special to me for sentimentality, but the advice I doled out after a couple years of online poker under my belt is still going to be relevant today.
-I feel like I’m a better writer today that I was more than a decade ago, but the strategy is still solid.
+It not only remains special to me for sentimentality, but the advice I doled out after a couple years of online poker under my belt is still relevant today.

 Beginners can still pick up a ton and I think more advanced players will still gleam a trick or two to earn a little extra profit.

-A lot of the guide may seem like common sense to today’s players, but keep in mind that in 2005 quality No-Limit Hold’em strategy advice was still fairly scarce.
+A lot of the guide may seem like common sense to today’s players, but keep in mind that in 2005, quality No-Limit Hold’em strategy advice was still scarce.
 Guides designed specifically for beating the wild online tables of the day were virtually nonexistent.

 That’s what my unique angle was: you might know how to play, but you need to adopt an entirely new set of rules for “the fish”.
 I hope you enjoy it as much as I enjoyed sharing it with hungry players all those years ago.